Skip to main content

 • Allergy and Asthma

-If you’re allergic to pollens, you may feel an improvement with spring and summer allergy symptoms during colder winter months.
-However, if you suffer from indoor allergies, such as mold or dust mites, you may notice allergy symptoms are more pronounced during winter when you spend more time indoors.
-This is because your home’s furnace sends dust, mold spores and insect particles into the air.
-When inhaled, these particles often cause allergy symptoms for someone who is allergic.
+If you're allergic to pollens, you may feel an improvement in spring and summer allergy symptoms during colder winter months.
+However, if you are sensitive to indoor allergens, such as mold, pet dander or dust mites, your allergy symptoms may be more pronounced during winter when you spend more time indoors, because your home's furnace dries the air and circulates allergen particles throughout your home.

-Consider these additional differences between a colds and allergies:
+Consider these additional distinctions between colds and allergies:

 • Colds most often occur during winter months.
-Allergies occur any time of the year.
+Allergies occur at any time of the year.

 • Cold symptoms take a few days to appear after an infection.
 Allergy symptoms can begin immediately after contact with triggers.

-• A cough is often present with a cold and sometimes with allergies.
+• Cough often is present with a cold and sometimes with allergies.

 • Fatigue is sometimes present with both colds and allergies.